Museum education officers create and deliver a varied, dynamic and informative programme of museum education for adults and children

 • University museums - a number of universities have significant museum collections and employ education officers.
 These include The Barber Institute of Fine Arts at the University of Birmingham, The Hunterian at the University of Glasgow and the Ashmolean Museum at the University of Oxford.

-• Independent museums - These are self-funding and range from small volunteer-run museums such as the National Coracle Centre, Wales, to art spaces like the Arnolfini in Bristol, and larger organisations including the Ironbridge Gorge Museums in Telford.
+• Independent museums - these are self-funded and range from small volunteer-run museums such as the National Coracle Centre, Wales, to art spaces like the Arnolfini in Bristol, and larger organisations including the Ironbridge Gorge Museums in Telford.

 • Regimental museums - the museums of the British Army Corps and Regiments help to depict the history of army units and the national and global impacts of war.

-You may also be employed by private collectors, local authorities, public sector organisations, archaeological units and galleries.
+You may also be employed by private collectors, local authorities, public sector organisations, archaeological units, galleries and Science and Discovery Centres.

 Look for job vacancies at: